sepulworld/resume/index.markdown

 June 2022 to Present

+- Collaborated with cross-functional platform teams to deliver high-quality products, and provide technical leadership.
 - Work across all engineer teams remove kube2iam and use proper AWS client auth
 - Implement SLO/SLIs for multiple engineer platforms
 - Enable cluster autoscaling in production to increase reliability and reduce costs